onepub-dev/dart_posix/README.md

-Provides Dart access to the POSIX api for osx and linux system.
+Provides Dart access to the POSIX api for MacOS and Linux system.

 ```dart